max-mapper/linux/readme.md

 **beta software! proceed with caution**

+Download, install and run Linux on OS X in less than 60 seconds!

 npm installs [hypercore linux](https://github.com/maxogden/hypercore) (based on [tiny core linux](http://tinycorelinux.net/)) and runs it as a daemon using the new Mac OS Yosemite hypervisor (via [xhyve](https://github.com/mist64/xhyve)).

+See [this youtube video](https://www.youtube.com/watch?v=esNlno79dBw) for a demonstration with a cool soundtrack.

 This module is a low level component that is part of [HyperOS](http://hyperos.io/), made by the team working on the [Dat](http://dat-data.com/) data version control tool.
 We are working on integrating the other HyperOS components to support advanced functionality like running containers, sharing filesystems etc.